jwtk/jjwt/README.md

 exposed.

 If you were to parse this JSON as a `Jwk`, calling `toString()` will _NOT_ print this value.
-It will instead print the string literal `<redacted>` for any secret or private key data field.
+It will instead print the string literal `<redacted>` for any secret or private key data value.
 For example:

 ```java
 String json = getExampleSecretKeyJson();